intel/terraform-intel-aws-databricks-workspace/examples/databricks-workspace-network-config/README.md

 See examples folder for code ./examples/databricks-workspace/main.tf

 All the examples in example folder shows how to create a databricks workspace using this module.
-Additionally, some of the examples display how to create a databricks cluster with the workspace using this module.

 **Usage Considerations**